Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 - Computer Predicted Total: 135.8

 Both Marquette and St. Thomas are 4-4-0 against the spread (ATS) so far this season.
-The Golden Eagles are 2-6-0 and the Tommies are 1-7-0 in terms of going over the point total.
+In terms of hitting the over, games involving the Golden Eagles are 2-6-0 and the Tommies are 1-7-0.

 Bet on this or any college basketball matchup at BetMGM